As markets plunge, Asia's wealthy flock to art

 Similarly, Asian buying is behind the boom for diamonds and gems.
 China is on course to become the world's top diamond buyer and retailers in Hong Kong report a rise in the number of men coming to buy loose diamonds for investments.

-A Hong Kong jewellery retailer recently raised $2 billion in one of the city's biggest initial public offerings this year to fund expansion in the region.
+A Hong Kong jewelry retailer recently raised $2 billion in one of the city's biggest initial public offerings this year to fund expansion in the region.

 "It's not the old days of 'safe as houses', put your money in the bank and that will sort you out," said Jon Reade of the Art Futures Group, a Hong Kong-based art investment firm.